caraml-dev/turing/api/README.md

 }
 popd
 ```

+If this doesn't work, check the following:

+1. Have all the containers started properly, does `KUBECONFIG=/tmp/kubeconfig kubectl get pod -A` work?
+Check `docker ps -a` if containers have been deployed correctly.
+2. Are you out of disk space?
+Not enough CPU/Memory?
+Check `KUBECONFIG=/tmp/kubeconfig kubectl get pod -A` and describe the pods to see if there is some sort of pressure if it's being evicted.

 #### CI
 The `turing-integration-test` MLP project is used by the CI to exercise the end to end tests.
 This project is pre-configured with the secret `ci_e2e_test_secret` that has the necessary access (JobUser, DataEditor) to the `gcp-project-id.dataset_id` dataset, as required by the tests for BQ logging with Fluentd.
 The CI step creates a `turing-api` deployment with an ingress and authorization disabled, to run tests.
 Additionally, the Fluentd flush interval is lowered for testing.
 A valid Google service account key must be set in the CI variables (`${SERVICE_ACCOUNT}`) for the test runner to access relevant resources (such as BigQuery results table).